immutables/immutables.github.io/mongo.md

 Overview
 --------
+{% include important.html content="While we don’t yet deprecate mongo repositories, new and existing users are encouraged to consider <a href='criteria.html'>criteria API</a> as a better alternative" %}

 There are already a lot of tools to access MongoDB collections [using Java](http://docs.mongodb.org/ecosystem/drivers/java/).
 Each driver or wrapper has it's own distinct features and advantages.
 The focus of _Immutables_ repository generation is to provide the best possible API that matches well for storing documents expressed as immutable objects.